 We live in a time of unprecedented change.
 2016 saw 6.4 billion IoT devices connected to each other and the internet and this is estimated to rise to over 20 billion by 2020.
 All of these devices are controlled by coding.
 Combine this with the dwindling price of 3D printing technology, and now every student's desk can become a maker space.

-The combination of coding, making, 3D printing and IoT devices means that students, once they learn the basics of coding, can build upon their skill set using online tutorials and other people's code to write code to control anything they can dream off.
-Because of the lowering cost of 3D printers, students can start to tinker with things all around their home.
-We are seeing more and more students build things that make their life easier, better or more fun!
+The combination of coding, making, 3D printing and IoT devices means that learners, once they learn the basics of coding, can build upon their skill set using online tutorials and other people's code to write code to control anything they can dream off.
+Because of the lowering cost of 3D printers, learners can start to tinker with things all around their home.
+We are seeing more and more learners build things that make their life easier, better or more fun!

 1. A pressure activated warning alarm to keep their pesky younger siblings out of their room

 2. A motion activated night light for one little friend who was afraid of the dark

 3. A smart plant that knows when it's thirsty and how to spread happiness to the world

 Learners, naturally, will start small with heavily guided coding and making projects.
 This creates a catalyst for innovation.
 Learners familiarise themselves with the idea that if they can dream it, with a mix of design thinking, coding and making skills, they can probably innovate and create it.
 Innovation doesn't need to be an automated fire fighting drone or Facebook 5.0; it's subjective.
 So if a student can find a way to automate, control or improve something in their day, you better believe it, that's innovation!